mweststrate/remmi/readme.md

+* [ ] store debug info with path and such if needed
 * [ ] throw if proxy used outside tracking
 * [ ] external grab function
 * [ ] distribute proxies to other contexts